 Subjects and animal care

 The subjects of this study were the progeny of six-month old P. promelas purchased from a culturing facility (Environmental Consulting and Testing; WI, USA).
 Breeding groups, each consisting of two females and one male, were housed in 6-L tanks in a continuous flow-through system (Aquaneering, CA, USA).
 Each tank contained a spawning tile for clutches to be laid upon.
-Spawning tiles were monitored twice daily, and clutches were removed on the day they were laid and randomly assigned to a control or treatment group.
+Spawning tiles were monitored twice daily, and clutches were removed on the day they were laid and randomly assigned to a control or one of two treatment groups.
 The fish were fed live prey items (Artemia franciscana; Brine Shrimp Direct, UT, USA) twice daily and were maintained throughout the experiment under a 16 h: 8 h light-dark regime at room temperature (mean ± SD: 20.6°C ± 0.86°C).
 Mortality events were monitored twice daily.
 All procedures were approved by the Institutional Animal Care and Use Committee at Ball State University (1142896-1).

 Treatment regime